 How long has the store been around?

-We have been around 3 years.
-We’ve had a physical location for 2 years.
+We have been around for three years.
+We’ve had a physical location for two years.

 What kind of items do you sell in the store?

-Our store has streetwear brands that we resell like Supreme, Bape, and Palace.
-We also have a huge curated vintage section as well as new and used sneakers.
+Our store has streetwear brands that we resell, like Supreme, Bape, and Palace.
+We also have a huge curated vintage section and new and used sneakers.

-How difficult was it finding a store location?
+How difficult was it to find a store location?

 Store locations have been almost a nightmare.
 Our first pop location was small but cool.
 Eventually, the building was bought and turned into luxury condos.
 In our next spot, we had logistic issues with our landlord.
-Now we have the latest spot at the Savannah Mall.
-It’s cool for the time being, but malls are dying.
-I’d like to get a spot again in downtown Savannah, but the rent is extremely high.
+Then we had a spot at the Savannah Mall.
+It was cool for the time being, but we realized that malls were dying.
+That’s why we decided to go back downtown.

 What would you tell anyone that’s interested in starting a store?